 You can finance the entire cost of your education through loans, if needed.
 Student Financial Services provides information and resources to help you through the process of securing loans.

-Students enrolling in the Class of 2021 can apply for education loans for the 2018-19 academic year beginning in early June of the summer preceding enrollment.
-At that time we email enrolling students a link to the updated education loans section of our website, where they can learn more about loan programs, compare loan options, and follow links to the lenders websites.
+Students enrolling in the Class of 2024 can apply for education loans for the 2021-22 academic year beginning in June of the summer preceding enrollment.
+At that time we email enrolling students a link to the updated education loans section of our website, where they can learn more about available loan programs, compare loan options, and follow links to the lenders websites.

-After you choose a lender and apply for a loan, Student Financial Services provides school certification of your anticipated enrollment status, cost of attendance, and other financial aid in compliance with lender requirements, verifying your anticipated enrollment status and the total amount of your student budget.
+After you choose a lender and apply for a loan, Student Financial Services provides school certification of your anticipated enrollment status, cost of attendance, and other financial aid in compliance with lender requirements.
 This process ensures that your total financial aid does not exceed the cost of attendance (or “student budget”) limit.

 For more information on loans, please review the student loans section of our website for more information.